LibrariesHacked/librarieshacked.github.io/README.md

 ## Licence

 Minimal Mistakes is published under the [MIT Licence](https://github.com/mmistakes/minimal-mistakes/blob/master/LICENSE).

-Content in the blog is published under a [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
+Any content in the blog is published under a [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).

 ## Acknowledgments